Dispersive Landau levels and valley currents in strained graphene nanoribbons: Exact solution for dispersive pseudo-Landau levels

 The structure of the edge modes associated with pLL$_0$, with one right-moving branch belonging to one valley and one left-moving branch to the other, will give rise to the chiral anomaly.
 The application of a bias voltage \emph{along} the wire will result in pumping electrons from one valley to the other, thus producing a net valley polarization mostly localized at one edge of the ribbon.
 This is analogous to the chiral anomaly in $(1+1)$ dimensional field theory, where the number of left-moving and right-moving chiral modes is not conserved.
 Here, because of the oppositely dispersive pLLs at the two valleys, the valley and chiral charge coincides.
 Therefore, the valley pumping through the pLL$_0$ is described by the ``valley anomaly" equation

-where $\mu,\nu=0,1$, $ J_{valley} ^\mu=J_+^\mu-J_-^\mu = (\rho_v, I_v)$ and $\rho_v$ and $I_v$ are the valley charge density and valley current, respectively.
+where $\rho^v$ and $I^v$ are the valley charge density and valley current, respectively.
 Note that only the electric field $F_{01}=-F_{10}=E$ exists in $(1+1)$ dimensions.
 Similarly, in our model the pseudomagnetic field $b$ only determines the slope of the chiral modes, and the one-dimensional transport will be driven solely by an external electric field.
 Similar to the regular chiral anomaly~\cite{Nielsen1983,Fukushima2008,Zyuzin2012} or its strained-induced counterpart~\cite{Pikulin2016,Grushin2016} in $(3+1)$ dimensional Weyl/Dirac semimetals, we may expect a large contribution to the conductivity from the valley anomaly.
-This is because the imbalance between the valley charge densities can only be relaxed through intervalley scattering whose rate tends to be suppressed on the account of the large momentum space separation between the valleys.
+This is because the imbalance between the valley charge densities can only be relaxed through intervalley scattering whose rate tends to be suppressed due to the large momentum space separation between the valleys.

-A possibly more interesting and unique manifestation of the pLL spectrum is the negative longitudinal ``strain-resistance", which results from the group velocity of the $n$th Landau level being both $b$ and $n$ dependent as indicated in Eq.~(\ref{eq:group_velocity}).
+A unique manifestation of the pLL spectrum is the negative longitudinal ``strain-resistance", which results from the group velocity of the $n$th Landau level being both $b$ and $n$ dependent as indicated in Eq.~(\ref{eq:group_velocity}).
 The longitudinal DC conductivity for Landau level $n$, in the semiclassical Boltzmann formalism, is given by

-where $\tau$ is the relaxation time which we take as a constant for simplicity.
-Using Eq.~(\ref{eq:group_velocity}) for the group velocity of electrons in the bulk pLLs and changing the integration variable to band energy, we obtain (at zero temperature)
+where $\tau(E_n (q_x))$ is the relaxation time and $\mu$ is the Fermi energy.
+Using Eq.~(\ref{eq:group_velocity}) for the group velocity of electrons in the bulk pLLs and changing the integration variable to band energy $E_n$, we obtain (at zero temperature)

+In real systems $\tau(\mu)$ will be a phenomenological parameter describing various contributions to electronic scattering.
+In the following we assume for simplicity that the dominant source of scattering is a Drude contribution which can be treated using the Born approximation.
+The relaxation time then reads $\tau(\mu) = \hbar / 2 \pi D(\mu) n_{i} C$ where $n_{i}$ is the concentration of impurities, $C$ is a constant depending on the details of the scattering and $D(\mu)^{-1} = 2 \pi \hbar |v_n^\pm(\mu)|$ is the density of electronic states at the Fermi level $\mu$.
+We obtain